Biden to survey NY and NJ storm damage after deadly flooding

 At least 50 people were killed in six Eastern states as record rainfall last week overwhelmed rivers and sewer systems.
 Some people were trapped in fast-filling basement apartments and cars, or were swept away as they tried to escape.
 The storm also spawned several tornadoes.

-More than half of those deaths, 27, were recorded in New Jersey.
+More than half of the deaths, 27, were recorded in New Jersey.
 In New York City, 13 people were killed, including 11 in Queens.

 Biden’s visit follows a Friday trip to Louisiana, where Hurricane Ida first made landfall, killing at least 13 people in the state and plunging New Orleans into darkness.
 Power is being slowly restored.